enel-gdh-educational/katacoda-scenarios/version-control/remotes/08-nff_merge.md

 - Developer A commits non-conflicting changes to local repository.
 - Developer A pulls the latest changes from Developer B.

-In this scenario Git is unable to fast-forward the changes from Developer B because Developer A also has made changes.
+In this scenario Git is **unable to fast-forward** the changes from Developer B because Developer A also has made changes.

 When this happens, Git will attempt to auto-merge the changes.
 If no conflicts exist then the merge will be completed and a new commit will be created.

 The default commit message for merges is "Merge branch '' of ".
 These commits can be useful to indicate synchronisation points.

+---

 #### Task